 Aconcagua sees thousands of ascents every year and is slowly building a reputation amongst non-climbers.
 A combination of the popularity of the seven summits and the sheer number of people who have climbed the mountain makes it likely that Aconcagua will have a future in popular culture.

-We will be running two trips to Aconcagua this winter.
+We will be running a handful of trips to Aconcagua this winter.
 To read about them, click here.

 --Jason D. Martin